-"Supplemental Security" means (a) mortgage insurance provided by (i) FHA, including FHA Risk-Sharing Insurance, (ii) REMIC and (iii) SONYMA, (b) mortgage-backed securities guaranteed by GNMA, (c) a credit enhancement instrument by Fannie Mae or Freddie Mac securing a Mortgage Loan, (d) a risk share credit enhancement instrument by Freddie Mac securing a Mortgage Loan and (e) bank letters of credit securing Mortgage Loans.
+"Supplemental Security" means (a) mortgage insurance provided by (i) FHA, including FHA Risk-Sharing Insurance, (ii) REMIC, (iii) SONYMA, and (iv) REMIC-SONYMA Insurance (b) mortgagebacked securities guaranteed by GNMA, (c) a credit enhancement instrument by Fannie Mae or Freddie Mac securing a Mortgage Loan, (d) a risk share credit enhancement instrument by Freddie Mac securing a Mortgage Loan and (e) bank letters of credit securing Mortgage Loans.

-"Tender Agent" means The Bank of New York Mellon, a New York banking corporation, and its successors and assigns appointed in accordance with the 2020 Series H Supplemental Resolution.
+"Tender Agent" means The Bank of New York Mellon, a New York banking corporation, and its successors and assigns appointed in accordance with the 2024 Series A-1/A-2 Supplemental Resolution.